Social policy: Federal social insurance programs

+Federal education policy

 President Lyndon B. Johnson would also attempt to implement education policy under his Great Society package, introducing several programs and laws, such as the Elementary and Secondary Education Act of 1965 (ESEA), Higher Education Act of 1965 (HEA), and the Bilingual Education Act of 1967 (BEA), and many others.
 These laws would form the backbone of the education policy changes of the No Child Left Behind Act (NCLB), introduced during the administration of Republican President George W. Bush with bipartisan support.
-The law took effect on January 8, 2002, attempting to raise standards in education, address educational inequities (framed as an achievement gap), and issues in schools framed as issues of accountability.
+The law took effect on 8 January 2002, aiming to raise standards in education, address educational inequities (framed as an achievement gap), and address school issues framed as matters of accountability.
 The No Child Left Behind Act required every state to assess students on basic skills to receive federal funding.
 While the law did attempt to address issues underlying U.S. education, its provisions were widely viewed as unsuccessful.
 States continued to create their own standards while assessing themselves.
-NCLB also led to the closure of numerous schools labeled "low-performing" or "failing", disproportionately impacting schools that served predominately Black students and rural communities.
+NCLB also led to the closure of numerous schools labeled "low-performing" or "failing", disproportionately impacting schools that served predominantly Black students and rural communities.
 Provisions of NCLB were changed and replaced under the Race to the Top (R2T, RTTT or RTT) and Every Child Succeeds Act (ESSA) passed during the Administration of President Barack Obama.

+Federal health policy

-Insurance has been a growing policy topic, and a recent example of health care law as social policy is the Patient Protection and Affordable Care Act formed by the 111th U.S. Congress and signed into law by President Barack Obama, a Democrat, on March 23, 2010.
+Major examples of U.S. health policy are HIPAA, Medicare (United States), and Medicaid.
+Insurance has been a growing policy topic, and a recent example of health care law as social policy is the Patient Protection and Affordable Care Act (ACA) formed by the 111th U.S. Congress and signed into law by President Barack Obama, a Democrat, on 23 March 2010.
+The ACA established HealthCare.gov as the national online exchange, or "marketplace", for health insurance programs offered state by state.